 In a boarding community where pupils live closely together for many days at a time there is more opportunity for bullying and there may inevitably be some frictions and fallings-out.
-Residential and teaching staff are trained to be vigilant and notice and respond to any unpleasantness between pupils and to be particularly aware of pupils with special educational needs or disabilities, or different ethnic backgrounds, or who identify as LGBTQ+, who may be especially vulnerable.
-Staff will alert Heads of House and/or the Senior and/or Pastoral Deputy Heads as appropriate.
-The rhythm of boarding life should generally be harmonious and if there appears to be repeated concerns about the happiness and wellbeing of any pupil within the School, these will be addressed promptly.
+Residential and teaching staff are trained to be vigilant and notice and respond to any unpleasantness between pupils and to be particularly aware of pupils with special educational needs or disabilities, or different ethnic backgrounds, or who identify as lesbian, gay, bi-sexual or gender-questioning, who may be especially vulnerable.
+Staff will alert Heads of House and/or the Senior/Pastoral Deputy Head and/or the DSL as appropriate.
+The rhythm of boarding life should generally be harmonious and if there appear to be repeated concerns about the happiness and wellbeing of any pupil in the School, these will be addressed promptly.